louwerse/website/content/authors/admin/_index.md

 ---

-I am an Assistant Professor in Political Science at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands.
+I am an Associate Professor in Political Science at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands.
 My [research](#projects) and [teaching](#teaching) focuses on elections, political representation and parliamentary politics in the Netherlands and other established democracies.

 <!-- My current research projects, supported by an Open Research Area (ORA) and NWO Vidi grant, focus on dyadic political representation and government-opposition cooperation in parliament. -->